Price Discrimination in International Airline Markets: Dynamic Programming

-Suppose we have a unique solution when $T=\tilde{t}$ and all finite pair $\{K^{e}, K^{f}\}$.
-Now we want to show that the solution is still unique if we have one additional period, i.e., $T=\tilde{t}+1$.
-Consider the value function
+{\bf Step 2.} Suppose we have a unique solution when $T=\tilde{t}$ and all finite pair $\{K^{e}, K^{f}\}$.
+Next, we want to show that the solution is still unique if we have one additional period, i.e., $T=\tilde{t}+1$.
+Consider the value function.

 where $\sigma^{*\tilde{t}}:=(\sigma_1^{*},\ldots, \sigma_{\tilde{t}}^{*})$ is the unique optimal policy.
 Now, suppose we have $\tilde{t}+1$ periods to consider.
 So the maximization problem faced by the airline becomes